 We’re Laura and Lance.
 We met in New York City, moved to Philadelphia, and ultimately got married on a beach in the Bahamas.

 Despite our wanderlust, we did what a lot of people do–we got caught up in buying a house, having nice things, and growing our careers.
 Our time and money weren’t focused on travel, and we didn’t know how to change that, especially with only a couple of weeks’ worth of vacation each year.

-But all that changed in 2007 when Lance had an opportunity to study abroad in Italy as part of his MBA program.
+But all that changed when Lance had an opportunity to study abroad in Italy as part of his MBA program.
 Suddenly, travel was something that was required.
 And there was no way Laura was letting him leave her at home!

 That Italy adventure changed the way we thought about travel.
 We realized that if we put the date on the calendar and committed ourselves to making it happen, exploring the world was possible.
 The more we traveled, the more we realized how critical seeing new places and learning about new cultures was to our lives.

 Since 2008, we’ve been sharing our personal travel experiences to over 45 countries on 5 continents.
 We’ve explored the wonders of the Galapagos islands, wandered the bright blue streets of Chefchaouen, and marveled at the political murals of Belfast.
 We’ve even been to Greenland.
 Because we can’t take months off to see the world, long weekend getaways in the U.S. are just as important to our travel style.
 We’ve learned how to maximize our limited vacation time.